After the 2008 financial crisis, the government placed strict underwriting restrictions on mortgage lenders.

 BBVA can expand the loan-to-value ratio on these mortgages and says that, in some cases, deferred student loans can be excluded from your debt-to-income ratio.
 In addition to new purchases, borrowers can refinance existing mortgages.
 Construction and home equity loans are available as well.

-With Cadence Bank’s Early Professionals Loan program, medical professionals, attorneys, CPAs, architects, engineers, and PhD-level professors can qualify for mortgage amounts of up to $1.5 million.
+With Cadence Bank’s Early Professionals Loan program, professionals in the following fields can qualify for mortgage amounts of up to $1.5 million:

 If you belong to one of the qualifying professions listed above, Cadence Bank may allow you to borrow up to 100% of your home’s value with no down payment.
 There’s no PMI requirement and 5/1 adjustable-rate mortgages are available in addition to fixed-rate loans.

-George Mason Mortgage is a subsidiary of United Bank, and it has both a Doctor’s Mortgage program (that includes veterinarians) and a lawyer mortgage program.
-Both programs offer up to 100% financing with no PMI.
-And 5/1 and 7/1 adjustable-rate loans are available.
+George Mason Mortgage is a subsidiary of United Bank, and it has a Doctor’s Mortgage program that includes veterinarians and psychiatrists (who are licensed as MDs).
+This program offers up to 100% financing with no PMI.
+Here are the three main loan options: